 All lab reports should be typed and printed on 8.5" by 11" stock.
 Before drafting your report, set your right and bottom page margins to be 0.7"; set your left margin to 1.2"; set your top margin to 1.2"; and set your header margin to 0.7".
 Put your name and the lab title in the document header.
-Set the normal font face to be Candara, Bookman Antiqua, or Georgia; never use Times New Roman or any kind of decorative font.
+Set the normal font face to be Bookman Antiqua, Bookman Old Style, or Georgia; never use Times New Roman or any kind of decorative fort.
 Also, set the normal font size to be 11 points.
-Use 1.5 line spacing.
+Use single line spacing.
 Include page numbers on every page.
 Major section headings should be in bold face.
 All figures and tables must be inserted into the body of your report and conform to the formatting and margin requirements.
-Table columns that hold numeric values should be right-justified with decimal points aligned; pad values with zeroes if necessary.
+Numeric table fields should be right justified with the decimal points aligned.